Updated on 9/27/2023. A full photo gallery is also available to complement this Ricker Basin article.

 Ricker Basin photo gallery available here

-For more information read the Little River and Ricker Basin History
+For more information, read the Little River and Ricker Basin History

-Finding the McCaffrey Murder House on Cotton Brook Rd Waterbury Vermont
+Finding the McCaffrey Murder House on Cotton Brook Rd, Waterbury Vermont

-SaveHiking the Long Abandoned Ghost Town of Ricker Basin
+Hiking the Long Abandoned Ghost Town of Ricker Basin

 For enthusiasts of wildlife, Ricker Basin is a haven.
 Its diverse ecosystem is home to a wide variety of fauna, both large and small.
 Observant hikers may be fortunate enough to spot white-tailed deer grazing on the abundant foliage or agile squirrels darting among the trees.
-With patience, a bit of luck and a keen eye, one may even have the privilege of witnessing the majestic flight of a bald eagle soaring gracefully overhead.
+With patience, a bit of luck, and a keen eye, one may even have the privilege of witnessing the majestic flight of a bald eagle soaring gracefully overhead.

 Beyond its natural allure, Ricker Basin holds historical significance as a part of the Green Mountain National Forest.
 This forest area has a rich heritage dating back to the era of Franklin D. Roosevelt's New Deal, and hiking through Ricker Basin offers an opportunity to connect with this historical legacy while appreciating the unspoiled natural surroundings.

-Furthermore, the act of hiking in Ricker Basin provides excellent physical exercise.
+The act of hiking in Ricker Basin provides excellent physical exercise.
 The terrain and trails offer a challenging and invigorating workout for the body.
 This outdoor adventure doubles as a natural fitness regimen, ensuring that hikers not only enjoy the scenic beauty but also reap the physical benefits of their journey.

-SaveEnjoy the fresh Vermont air and woodlands, ponder the history and remnants of what was left behind decades ago and leave Ricker Basin as you found it, untouched and take out what you bring in.
+Enjoy the fresh Vermont air and woodlands, contemplate the history and remaining artifacts from decades past, and leave Ricker Basin exactly as you found it—remove all trash.
 Enjoy your hike!

 Thank you for visiting Vermonter.com!
 Please subscribe to our email list for the latest articles!